flowchart LR

 2.8 Objectives, Failure, and Meta-Constraints

-Different systems optimize different objectives, which is why the same invariant answer can be good in one setting and bad in another.
+Different systems optimize different objectives, which is why the same invariant answer is good in one setting and bad in another.
 The four invariants describe structural anatomy — but every system also has a purpose.
 Objectives — throughput maximization, fairness, bounded latency, energy efficiency — define what “answering well” means.
 Failure semantics — what happens when state is stale, measurement is wrong, coordination breaks, or interfaces are violated — define the cost of answering badly.

 - Hardware economics.
 Router hardware constrains what processing can happen per packet.
 Simple FIFO queuing dominates because it requires no per-flow state and no per-packet computation — alternatives like per-flow fair queuing are more expensive to implement at line rate.